sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/04 Privilege Escalation.md

 Fields for above

 1. User or %group
-2. Hosts, localhost, ALL(default), almost always ALL
+2. Hosts: localhost, ALL(default), almost always ALL
-3. User, (ALL:ALL), user and group, almost always (ALL:ALL)
+3. (User:Group): Almost always (ALL:ALL), optional
-4. Command, All(default) or list of commands '/bin/ls'
+4. Command: ALL(default) or list of commands '/bin/ls'